1/01/2013

 Lately, I have also been featured on other sites.
 Mamapedia was the first to post something of mine.
 I really wanted to see my own name on my daily e-mail from them.
 After submitting about eight times, I was ready to give up.
 I had a post that had gotten a good response from people, so I said 'What the hell - one more time.'
 And that's the one that did it.
 You always hear that many famous people were rejected several times before they found success.
 But, rejection sucks - for real.
 I guess my takeaway there is that the more I submit, the more likely someone will grab something they like.

-I've had success on other sites, too, like The Huffington Post and The Stir (even though they got my blog name wrong).
+I've had success on other sites, too, like The Huffington Post.
 From there, I have gained new followers for whom I'm so grateful.
 I may not have thousands of followers, but I know the ones who are here are here because they really want to be and want to hear what I have to say.
 And that's humbling, but also inspiring.

 As far as those getting healthier and exercising goals - holy crap, you guys!
 This has not been a good year for that.
 I have neglected myself big time.
 That fact glared back at me a few times from pictures I saw of myself.
 Here I am on my 40th birthday: